 Cost and Trip Options

-This is an all-inclusive trip (other than flights to Milan, Italy).
+This is an all-inclusive trip (excluding flights to Milan, Italy).
 To learn more about what is included, see the FAQ section below.
 COR accepts scholarship applications for this course.

 What is a Via Ferrata?